Screen Printing vs DTG for School T-Shirts: Which Is Best for Your School?

 How many shirts do you need?

-What’s your design like?
+What is your design like?

-What’s your timeline?
+What is your timeline?

 The Right Tool for the Job

-DTG = The flexible, detail-oriented solution for small batches and complex designs.
+DTG: the flexible, detail-oriented solution for small batches and complex designs

 Both produce quality shirts when done by an experienced printer.
 The key is matching the method to your project’s specific requirements.